nimikro/cs50-9-finance/README.md

 ![finance web app](https://github.com/Nimikro/cs50-9-finance/blob/main/finance.png)

 # About this program
 This application uses Python, HTML and styling with Bootstrap.
-It also uses IEX API to get the stocks values in real time and a SQL database to store users information, such as username, a hash of the password, the stocks they bought or sold and the history of all transactions they made.
+It also uses IEX API to get the stocks values in real time and a SQL database to store users' information, such as username, a hash of the password, the stocks they bought or sold and the history of all transactions they made.

 # Usage